States Reorganisation Act, 1956: Political integration after independence

-In this classifications, Part A states had a Governor, Part B states had a Rajpramukh and Part C states had a commissioner.
+In these classifications, Part A states had a Governor, Part B states had a Rajpramukh and Part C states had a commissioner.

 Movement for linguistic states

-The demand for states to be organized on a linguistic basis was developed even before India achieved independence from British rule.
-A first-of-its-kind linguistic movement started in 1895, in what is now Odisha.
+The demand for states to be organised on a linguistic basis was developed even before India achieved independence from British rule.
+The first linguistic movement started in 1886, in what is now Odisha.
 The movement gained momentum in later years with the demand for a separate Orissa Province to be formed by bifurcating the existing Bihar and Orissa Province.
-Due to the efforts of Madhusudan Das, the Father of Odia nationalism, the movement eventually achieved its objective in 1936, when Orissa Province became the first Indian state (pre-independence) to be organized on the basis of common languages.
+Due to the efforts of Madhusudan Das, the Father of Odia nationalism, the movement eventually achieved its objective in 1936, when Orissa Province became the first Indian state (pre-independence) to be organised on the basis of common languages.

 The post-independence period saw the ascent of political movements for the creation of new states developed on linguistic lines.
 The movement to create a Telugu-speaking state out of the northern portion of Madras State gathered strength in the years after independence, and in 1953, the sixteen northern Telugu-speaking districts of Madras State became the new State of Andhra.

 During the 1950–1956 period, other small changes were made to state boundaries: the small state of Bilaspur was merged with Himachal Pradesh on 1 July 1954; and Chandernagore, a former enclave of French India, was incorporated into West Bengal in 1955.

 States Reorganisation Commission

-The States Reorganisation Commission was preceded by the Linguistic Provinces Commission (aka Dhar Commission), which was set up in June 1948.
+The States Reorganisation Commission was preceded by the Linguistic Provinces Commission (also called the Dhar Commission), which was set up in June 1948.
 It rejected language as a parameter for dividing states.
 Later, Prime Minister Jawaharlal Nehru appointed the States Reorganisation Commission in December 1953, with the remit to reorganise the Indian states.
 The new commission was headed by the retired Chief Justice of the Supreme Court, Fazal Ali; its other two members were H. N. Kunzru and K. M. Panikkar.
 The efforts of the commission were overseen by Govind Ballabh Pant, who served as the Home Minister from December 1954.

-The States Reorganisation Commission submitted a report on September 30, 1955, with recommendations for the reorganisation of India's states, which was then debated by the Indian parliament.
+The States Reorganisation Commission submitted a report on 30 September 1955, with recommendations for the reorganisation of India's states, which was then debated by the Indian parliament.
 Subsequently, bills were passed to make changes to the constitution and to administer the reorganisation of the states.

 Related changes by other legislation

 The States Reorganisation Act was enacted on 31 August 1956.
 Before it came into effect on 1 November, an important amendment was made to the Constitution of India.
 Under the Seventh Amendment, the existing terminology of Part A, Part B, Part C, and Part D states was altered.
 The distinction between Part A and Part B states was removed, becoming known simply as "states".
 A new type of entity, the Union Territory, replaced the classification as a Part C or Part D state.

-A further Act also came into effect on 1 November, transferring certain territories from Bihar to West Bengal.
+A further Act also came into effect on 1 November 1956, transferring certain territories from Bihar to West Bengal.